 What is additive manufacturing?

-What advantages does 3D printing technology offer?
+What advantages offers 3D printing technology?

 Speed of job completion is one of the main advantages of additive manufacturing.
 From now on, thanks to CAD software, you will do without the expertise of the numerous engineers that you had to bring together to design any object or part.
 From now on, the different stages of manufacturing an object are done in a very short time.
 Thus, 3D saves time which has a positive impact on business productivity.